tintin10q/Minecraft-font-and-translation-generator/README.md

 ```
 The program scans the json and creates a font with that setup for each item in file_names.
 The $ is replaced with the file name

+"file": is the name of the image file
+"name": is how the character will be named in the translation file

 A new unicode is asigned for each font.
 The first unicode's is \uE001 you can change this in the
 .py version on line 30